Xilmi/Rotp-Fusion/README.md

 ## What'New

+2022.08.07 (BR)
+  - Removed every calls to Java 9 and Java 11.
+Now only Java 8.
+  - Initial Profiles.cfg generation: removed call to the updated "Always Stargates"

 2022.08.06 (BR)
   - Removed the useless double call to options() and newOptions().
   - Rewrote "Restart with a new race".
 It's now a "Start" allowing to load an old save and copy galaxy and opponents.